novomancy/dig540/001/README.md

 **Links**

+Before going to the first link, make sure you have your GitHub account set up.

 Installing Git: <https://www.visualstudio.com/learn/install-and-set-up-git/>

 You'll want to install Git before installing Visual Studio Code.
 This link provides instructions for setting up Git on Windows, MacOS, and Linux.